-^{} This figure includes a lump sum contribution of £2.858 million in respect of pension past deficit payments.
-This covers the financial years 2017/18 to 2019/20 which has been paid as a lump sum to take advantage of reduced overall payments for early payment.
+There is a timing difference between the Pension Liability and Pensions Reserve of £1.191 million for 2018/19.
+This reflects the balance remaining paid in 2017/18 for a period of 3 years as a lump sum to take advantage of reduced overall payments for early payment.
 The impact of this payment is to create a temporary timing difference between the pension reserve and the pension liability.
 This reflects the amount of the actual past deficit payment made to the pension fund as compared to the amount due under statutory arrangements as reflected in the Pension reserve.
-This is shown below:
+2019/20 was the final year and therefore no difference at 31 March 2020.